w3f/Grants-Program/applications/xp.network.md

 #### Integration

 Any parachain can attach our pallet and use its functionality.
-The pallets (one for each parahcain / parathread) will act as a “post office network” supporting the protocol that enables nodes to keep track of the “Topics”.
-They will also "translate" the intentions of one parachain, regardless of its smart contract language, to a smart contract in the language of the target parachain / parathread (currently Move, Rust and Solidity).
+The pallets will act as a “post office network” supporting the protocol that enables nodes to keep track of the “Topics”.
+They will also "translate" the intentions of one parachain, regardless of its smart contract language, to a smart contract in the language of the target parachain / parathread.
+We're currently working on pallets for three smart contract languages: Move, Rust and Solidity.

 All the NFT based applications built by our codeless platform will be using the XP Relay Chain protocol we're building.

 ### Project Details

-The project is comprised of 2 interdependant deliverables:
+The project is comprised of 2 large interdependant deliverables:

 1. The XP.network Relay Chain Protocol, which will enable parachains to communicate their smart contracts in a language agnostic "intention" format.
 It is designed to keep track of the "TOPIC" of negotiation.

-2. Three Substrate Pallets templates that will communicate with each other implementing the XP.network protocol and will convert their original Move, Solidity & Rust smart contract bytecodes to a language agnostic "intention".
+2. Three Substrate Pallet templates that will communicate with each other implementing the XP.network protocol and will convert their original Move, Solidity & Rust smart contract bytecodes to a language agnostic "intention".
 This "intention" will be sent as payload in a Relay Chain callback to the target XP.network pallet attached to a designated parachain.
 There, the "intention" will be converted to a smart contract of the target blockchain.
 Once the target blockchain responds, the initiating parachain gets notified according to the XP.network protocol.

 **XP Relay Chain Protocol** will be supported by a number of pallets, each acting as a “post office” for its parathread.
 A typical message will include: